ShanaFoster/osticket-prereqs/README.md

 </p>
 <br />

-The image above shows the IIS Manager opened as an administrator.
-It also display the PHP Manager. i navigate to the PHP Manager and select Register PHP Manager.
-To register it, I browse to the executable file php-cgi.exe located on the C:drive.
-After registering PHP Manager, I stop and then restart the web server to apply the changes.
+PHP Manager plays an important role in the osTicketing system.
+After installing it, registration is required.
+I open the Control Panel, select IIS, and run it as an administrator.
+Once IIS opens, I select Register PHP Manager and browse to the executable file php-cgi.exe located on the C: drive.
+After registering PHP Manager, I stop and restart the web server to apply the changes.
 <br />
 </p>
 <p>